 Some of your clients might be travelers who want a better idea of what the culture is like where you live.
 Other times just hang out online with someone who desperately needs a friend.

-Pay: Pay depends on the services you offer the prices you set.
-There is a $100 membership fee to join, but theoretically, you could recoup those costs after just a couple days of friendship work.
+Pay: Pay depends on the services you offer and the prices you set.

 Rent a Cyber Friend is another online-friend chatting platform where you can make money talking to strangers.

-They allow people to find friends based on identity, interests, field of work, politics, or any number of other traits.
+With Rent a Cyber Friend, you can match with people based on identity, interests, work, politics, or any number of other traits.